 The working group is co-chaired by the deputy minister of Agriculture and Agri-Food and the president of the Canola Council of Canada, and includes the president of the Canadian Food Inspection Agency, the president of the Canadian Canola Growers Association, deputy ministers from the provinces of Alberta, Saskatchewan and Manitoba as well as other senior government and industry officials.

 The Canola Working Group remains focused on regaining access to the Chinese market and continues to meet regularly.
-It is actively working on supporting predictable, rules-based trade – particularly as China has not responded to requests for a Canadian delegation to visit to understand the scientific basis behind China’s actions.
+It is actively working on supporting predictable, rules-based trade.
 The Group is also working on diversifying canola exports and is reviewing a range of activities that include enhancing market access and promotion activities in alternative Asian markets where there’s opportunities for canola seed, oil and meal.
 Diversifying markets in Canada by increasing the amount of canola used in biofuel is also being discussed.
 Supporting producers is top of mind for the Group and efforts are underway to monitor market conditions closely, so that if action is needed in the future it is timely and effective.

 What are the next steps that the Canola Council is recommending?